This post may include affiliate links; see our disclosure policy.

 • Orange or lemon peel and cocktail cherry, for garnish

 Adjust the sweetness level in a whiskey sour to fit your tastes.
 A classic sour formula is 2:1:1, which means 2 oz spirit, 1 oz citrus and 1 oz sweetener.
-We prefer a whiskey sour with ¾ oz syrup, which lets the whiskey flavor shine.
-But if you prefer a sweeter cocktail, use up to 1 oz syrup.
+I prefer a whiskey sour with ¾ oz syrup, which lets the whiskey flavor shine.
+But if you like a sweeter cocktail, use up to 1 oz syrup.

 Bourbon whiskey bottle